 I promise to never use the word “imbibe” on this blog.

 I’m a carnivore at heart.
 I eat just about any kind of meat you throw on my plate (even the weird ones) and I absolutely love it.
-I despise vegans and vegetarians, and I do not support businesses that serve only vegan and vegetarian dishes.
+I don’t get vegans or vegetarianism, and I go out of my way to not support businesses that serve only vegan and vegetarian dishes.
 That may seem odd or rude to you, but I look at it this way: I wouldn’t go to a bar that only serves Bud and Coors, why would I go to a restaurant that only serves fake meat?
 No thanks.

 That said, on the extreme opposite side of things bacon does not belong on everything.
 There plenty of other great things you can do with pork belly and there are plenty of other cuts from the pig that are just as delicious.